ashiklom/pecan.book/Adding-an-Input-Converter.md

 * variable names are from [MsTMIP](http://nacp.ornl.gov/MsTMIP_variables.shtml), but lowercase to be consistent with the MsTMIP drivers.
 * standard_name is CF-convention standard names
 * units can be converted by udunits, so these can vary (e.g. the time denominator may change with time frequency of inputs)

+For the standardized files, we are using CF standard names as variable names.

+For example, in the [MsTMIP-CRUNCEP](https://www.betydb.org/inputs/280) data, the variable `rain` should be `precipitation_rate`.
+We want to standardize the units as well as part of the `met2CF.<product>` step.
+I believe we want to use the CF "canonical" units but retain the MsTMIP units any time CF is ambiguous about the units.

+The key is to process each type of met data (site, reanalysis, forecast, climate scenario, etc) to the exact same standard.
+This way every operation after that (extract, gap fill, downscale, convert to a model, etc) will always have the exact same inputs.
+This will make everything else much simpler to code and allow us to avoid a lot of unnecessary data checking, tests, etc being repeated in every downstream function.